 — M. Jacqui Alexander, former Eugene Lang College professor

 Be sure to include your name and New School ID (N + 8 digits that appears on your online application form) as a header on your essay.
-Email the essay no later than February 15, 2013, to firstname.lastname@example.org.
+If you are applying for admission in fall 2014, email your essay no later than February 15, 2014, to firstname.lastname@example.org.

 Jeffrey R. Gural

-Jeff Gural is currently the chairman of Newmark Grubb Knight Frank and a highly respected community leader in New York City.
+Jeff Gural, the chairman of Newmark Grubb Knight Frank, is a highly respected community leader in New York City.
 His deep commitment to civic philanthropy is evidenced by the numerous initiatives and organizations that he and his family support.
 He is a longtime trustee of The New School and a member of the Eugene Lang College board of governors.
 Mr. Gural’s service and support has had a transformative impact on Lang’s civic engagement programs and the educational experiences of many students.

 Jeff Gural also serves on the boards of directors of many businesses and charitable institutions.
 He is a graduate of Rensselaer Polytechnic Institute with a degree in Civil Engineering.
 He resides with his wife in New York City.
 They have three children and five grandchildren.